Three Roses, Bk 1: The Names of the Dead

 They shall call him kinslayer, Artur thought, saddened.

 The kingmaker and the kinslayer.

-No, the Irathic was right, we are all kinslayers…
+No, the Irathic was right, we’re all kinslayers…

 “Well?
 What do you say?”
 Nicolas barked.
 “Or have you at last run out of words?”

-He had and he had not.
-The voice of the priest of Irathiel, priest of the Twelve-Pointed Star, whispered through him, words that flickered like sheet lightning in the high, receding places of his awareness.
+The voice of the priest of Irathiel, priest of the Twelve-Pointed Star, whispered through him, the words flickering like sheet lightning in the high, receding places of his awareness.

 You are eager to say that yes, of course I’m right—but that I overlook the fact that your lord father would need have taken no such measures had Geoffrey of Arnos not usurped the throne from Brandon II.
 But Majesty, that was, what, five, six decades ago?
 How far back shall we trace the lines of legitimacy?
 The Greatheart himself, your most revered forebear, was but one more usurper…

-Only now, kneeling in the mud, did Artur understand what, in his winding way, the Irathic had been trying to tell him on that final night of his exile: that in truth he had no choice but to do as he was going to do.
+Only now, reeling as if upon ground made sea, did Artur understand what, in his winding way, the Irathic had been trying to tell him on that final night of his exile: that in truth he had no choice but to do as he was going to do.
 There was no stopping it, no more than one could stop an avalanche by trying to reason with it.

 And the priest was right.
+Damn him, but he was right.
 Artur could see that now.
 The appalling truth of it struck him with the force of celestial revelation.
 From the very moment of his birth, he had been fixed upon a trajectory that led precisely here, to this spot of earth.
 The imbecile inevitability of his every action and reaction disclosed itself to him.
-With a mystic’s clarity, he saw that all men, even the mightiest, were naught but patterns of intersections in a cloth woven millennia before, at the amaranthine moment of the Creation.
+With a mystic’s clarity, he saw that all men, even the mightiest, were naught but patterns of intersections in a cloth woven millennia before, at the amaranthine moment of Creation.

 “He’s delirious,” Nicolas said with incongruous concern.